TatertotGr8/Crack64Bit/README.md

   if (!fortress(worldSeed,-6, 22))continue;

 ```
 Currently, this program is a list of Minecraft nether fortress chunk positions in our desired world.
-It is important to have mutiple data points to filter the output results so the second program is not overwhelmed.
+It is important to have multiple data points to filter the output results so the second program is not overwhelmed.
 Very simple to replace the data points with relevant chunk positions, which would be the coordinates dived by 16.
 If you wish to search for another structure this is NOT the program for you because all the math is in terms of a Nether fortress from version 1.17.
 If you wish to do so the [salts](https://en.wikipedia.org/wiki/Salt_(cryptography)) from previous to do so are listed below.

 Two things need to be changed in the Java program for finding your seeds.
-First the list of chunk positions relating to your fortress, should be the same as the first program.
+First, the list of chunk positions relating to your fortress should be the same as the first program.

 ```bash
 add(new CPos(-9, 20));